Simple Spicy Cranberry Mustard

 - Storage tip: Keep in an airtight container in the refrigerator for up to two weeks.

-- Perfect pairings: Serve with turkey, ham, or sharp cheeses for a delicious flavor contrast.
+- Perfect pairings: Serve with turkey, ham, or sharp cheeses for contrasting flavor profiles on a holiday spread.

 If you like this recipe, share it with someone you know will love it too.